w3c/wai-curricula/content/content-author/data-tables.md

 * Show examples of table summaries.
 Explain that summaries identify the table purpose and provide information about what the table is about.
 Emphasize that it is best practice to display these summaries on screen, as they are beneficial for all users.
 * Explain that complex tables often need descriptions for users to understand how the table is organized.
 For example, tables with headers that span multiple rows or columns, tables that are difficult to navigate, and tables with information that is difficult to process.
 * Show examples of tables that need summaries and descriptions.
 Discuss with students which information they would include in the summary and which information they would include in the description.
 * Introduce accessible authoring tools that produce appropriate markup for table summaries and descriptions.
 Some tools may refer to summaries as "titles" or "names".
 Some tools may refer to descriptions as "descriptions" or "captions".
+Others may have just one "caption" field for both the summary andd the description.

 #### Ideas to Assess Knowledge for Topic